clenox/opentpl-module-python/README.md

 -- Plug commands & data

   The following call provides on/off control, status (online or offline) and reporting of current power data (emeter).
 Note that not all TP-Link smart plugs support power data reporting.

-  Valid commands are "ON", "OFF", "status", and "data" (as in the below example).
+  body = {"command": "ON", "plugid": "unique_plug_id"}

+  body = {"command": "OFF", "plugid": "unique_plug_id"}

+  body = {"command": "status", "plugid": "unique_plug_id"}

+  body = {"command": "data", "plugid": "unique_plug_id"}

     Important note: the status command is not usually needed because the OpenTPL API automatically validates connectivity.
 If there is no connectivity, OpenTPL attempts to re-   establish before sending other commands.
 If not possible, an error ("offline") will be returned.

-  body = {"command": "data", "plugid": "unique_plug_id"}

 -- Delete (un-associate) KasaSmart account from OpenTPL